 DMCA Notice of Alleged Infringement.

 A proper Notice will notify theCHIVE.com in English of particular facts in a document signed under penalty of perjury and delivered to theCHIVE.com’s Designated Copyright Agent.
-To write a proper Notice, you must provide the following information, which list comes directly from the DMCA statute:
+To write a proper Notice, you must provide the following information:

 · A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.